WCSCourses/NGS_Bio_Africa/Modules/Module_7_RNA_Seq_Human/practical/README.md

 ## 1.1.
 Introduction

-RNA sequencing (RNA-Seq) is a high-throughput method used to profile the transcriptome, quan- tify gene expression and discover novel RNA molecules or splice variants.
+RNA sequencing (RNA-Seq) is a high-throughput method used to profile the transcriptome, quantify gene expression and discover novel RNA molecules or splice variants.
 This tutorial uses RNA sequencing of human cancer samples to walk you through transcriptome alignment, visualisation, simple quality control checks and shows you how to profile transcriptomic differences by identifying differentially expressed genes.

 For an introduction to RNA-Seq principles and best practices see:

-> **A survey of best practices for RNA-Seq data analysis.** Ana Conesa, Pedro Madrigal, Sonia Tarazona, David Gomez-Cabrero, Alejandra Cervera, Andrew McPherson, Michał Wojciech Szcześniak, Daniel J. Gaffney, Laura L. Elo, Xue- gong Zhang and Ali Mortazavi Genome Biol.
+> **A survey of best practices for RNA-Seq data analysis.** Ana Conesa, Pedro Madrigal, Sonia Tarazona, David Gomez-Cabrero, Alejandra Cervera, Andrew McPherson, Michał Wojciech Szcześniak, Daniel J. Gaffney, Laura L. Elo, Xuegong Zhang and Ali Mortazavi Genome Biol.
 2016 Jan 26;17:13 doi:10.1186/s13059-016-0881-8

 ## 1.2.
 Learning Outcomes